 Both groups consumed similar amounts of calories with the control group, and also performed a similar amount of exercise, so the effect is not likely to have been due to an impact on appetite or other lifestyle changes.
 It was concluded that vinegar consumption could reduce obesity.

-Directions: Dilute 2 tablespoons vinegar in 1 cup water with two drops of Naturevia Liquid Drops. fast.
+Directions: Dilute 2 tablespoons vinegar in 1 cup water with two drops of Viteliah Liquid Drops. fast.
 For any questions about the dose, ask your doctor.
-You can complete the effect by replacing sugar with Naturevia Stevia from your diet and adding some drops to the mixture mentionedabove.
+You can complete the effect by replacing sugar with Viteliah Stevia from your diet and adding some drops to the mixture mentionedabove.